 Many people want to use a tote bag more often, but typically run into a simple problem…we forget to bring it with us.

 To help reduce the use of plastic and paper bags, then try find a couple of reusable shopping bags that can fold and fit in day-to-day bag.

-For the commuters living in suburbia, keep a few tote bags in the trunk and you’ll be prepared for the next trip to the store.
+For the commuters living in suburbia, keep a few tote bags in the trunk.
+As a result, you’ll be prepared for the next trip to the store.

-For any city dwellers, this is a nice compromise for those impromptu trips to the store on the way home from work and the shopping bag can fit into your work bag.
+For any city dwellers, this is a nice compromise for those impromptu trips to the store on the way home from work.
+Plus, the shopping bag can fit into your work bag.